ng-Classic/ng-classic/packages/compiler/design/architecture.md

 #### Compilation Model

-`ngtsc` operates using a pipeline of different transformations, each one processing a different Angular Classicdecorator and converting it into a static property on the type being decorated. `ngcc` is architected to reuse as much of that process as possible.
+`ngtsc` operates using a pipeline of different transformations, each one processing a different Angular Classic decorator and converting it into a static property on the type being decorated. `ngcc` is architected to reuse as much of that process as possible.

 Compiling a package in `ngcc` involves the following steps:

 1. Parse the JS files of the package with the Typescript parser.
 2. Invoke the `StaticReflector` system from the legacy `@angular-classic/compiler` to parse the `.metadata.json` files.
-3. Run through each Angular Classicdecorator in the Ivy system and compile:
+3. Run through each Angular Classic decorator in the Ivy system and compile:
     1. Use the JS AST plus the information from the `StaticReflector` to construct the input to the annotation's Compiler.
     2. Run the annotation's Compiler which will produce a partial class and its type declaration.
     3. Extract the static property definition from the partial class.